mlohajner/AFST/README.md

 ## Spirit of the project

 AFST doesn't try to be rsync, doesn't try to be Time Machine, doesn't try to do everything.
-It does one thing — figure out what changed and move it — and does it in a way that's easy to read, easy to understand, and easy to trust.
+It does one thing — figure out what changed and copy it — and does it in a way that's easy to read, easy to understand, and easy to trust.